 Europe, Middle East and Africa

-For more information on partnering with Habitat for Humanity through product donations, financial support or by mobilizing your employees as volunteers, please visit our Corporate and Foundations involvement section
+For more information on partnering with Habitat for Humanity through product donations, financial support or by mobilizing your employees as volunteers, please contact us.

-We coordinate international partnerships and are proud to have foundation partners like:
+We are proud to partner with foundations like:

 Habitat for Humanity International is a proud partner of the IKEA Foundation since 2016.
 The partnership will directly help 15,000 families in India and Kenya improve their housing, ensuring 45,000 children have a healthier home to play, learn and grow up in.
 The IKEA Foundation believes all children should have a safe place to call home and a healthy start in life and has provided a US$6 million grant to help families create affordable, healthy homes for their children.
 The partnership aims to catalyze both demand and supply side of the affordable housing market and create a vibrant housing market considering the low-income families in India and Kenya.
 The IKEA Foundation and Habitat will focus on improving access to client-responsive housing products, services and financing so that low-income families can create a healthy home for their children.
 In addition, this partnership combines home finance with technical assistance to design, pilot and scale housing-related products and improve availability and affordability of eco-friendly building materials and services.